komolika1803/Komolika-s-calculator/README.md

-# Full-stack-Projects
+# First Project
-This repository contains all the full stack projects I will be building.
+This repository contains my first ever project where i explored the concepts of HTML, CSS, and Javascript.
+It is a basic calculator for simple arithmetic calculations.